Nikhil0211/Data-Structure-Using-C/README.md

     h.
 Reverse the list, so that the last element becomes the first, and so on
     b.
 Concatenate two lists

-Day 6 (Doubly and Circular Linked List)
+Day 6 (Doubly and Circular Linked List):-

   1. Write a menu driven program to implement a doubly linked list with the following operations
     a.
 Insert an element at any position (front, end or intermediate)